 Volume 1 cover is a color photo of Scouts jumping off a raft into a lake.
 Volume 2 cover is a photo silhouette of a Scout backpacking.

 Volume 1, written by Mark Ray (who also wrote The Scoutmaster's Other Handbook), is aimed at new leaders, and will cover things like the patrol method, how to conduct troop meetings, the year-round program, and more.
 Volume 2, written by Bob Birkby (author of the current Scout Handbook), is aimed at more experienced troop leaders, and will have more in-depth information about high adventure, youth & adult training, and more.
 I'm disappointed that splitting the book into two volumes effectively doubles the cost.
-I believe that many new leaders will buy only volume 1, and many experienced leaders will buy only volume 2, when both volumes contribute to an effective adult leader.
+I'm also concerned that many new leaders may buy only volume 1, and many experienced leaders may buy only volume 2, when both volumes contribute to an effective adult leader.